sea212/winternitz-one-time-signature/README.rst

 Lamport suggested to create two secret keys for each bit of a message which will be signed.
 One for each value the bit can take.
 To derive the verification key, each secret key is hashed once.
-Now you have a secret key and a verification key, which consists of :math:`m` 2-tuples of values, where :math:`m` is the number of bits of the message.
+Now you have a secret key and a verification key, which consists of `m` 2-tuples of values, where `m` is the number of bits of the message.
 The verification key is published.
-The signature consists of :math:`m` values.
+The signature consists of `m` values.
 For each bit of the message you release a secret key from the corresponding secret keys, depending on which value the bit has.
 All those secret keys form the signature for the message.
 The verifier hashes each of your secret keys once and compares it to one verification key for this position, depending on the value